walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

 **Next up**
 * week of June 6th - Shape of DH Work - proofing needed
 * week of June 13th - Counting to Seven
-* week of June 20th - listening viewing dh
-* week of June 27th - workflow for remote music recording
+* week of June 20th - workflow for remote music recording

 Now writing